irhdab/byob/README.md

 __Disclaimer__: This project should be used for authorized testing or educational purposes only.

-BYOB is an open-source post-exploitation framework for students, researchers and developers.
+BYOB is an open-source post-exploitation framework for students, researchers, and developers.
 It includes features such as:
-- Command & control server with intuitive user-interface
+- Command & control server with an intuitive user interface
 - Custom payload generator for multiple platforms
 - 12 post-exploitation modules

-It is designed to allow students and developers to easily implement their own code and add cool new features *without* having to write a C2 server or Remote Administration Tool from scratch.
+It is designed to allow students and developers to easily implement their code and add cool new features *without* having to write a C2 server or Remote Administration Tool from scratch.

 This project has 2 main parts: the **original console-based application** (`/byob`) and the **web GUI** (`/web-gui`).